 Since the early to mid-noughties, South Korean cinema has been synonymous with revenge flicks here in the West.
-Films such as Oldboy, The Chaser and I Saw the Devil, to name but a few, defined how the entire country’s output would be viewed though that cultural kaleidoscope.
+Films such as Oldboy, The Chaser and I Saw the Devil, to name but a few, defined how the entire country’s output would be viewed through that cultural kaleidoscope.
 Never mind about Lee Chang-dong’s psychoanalysis of modern life, Kim Ki-duk’s boundary-breaking arthouse, or Hong Sang-soo’s humanistic dramas; “give us more stories about corrupt cops and vengeful criminals,” we cried.
 And Korea duly obliged with some of the most spectacular output in the genre from any country during any period of time in history.

 It was around this time four-and-a-bit years ago that we were treated to one of the country’s finest exports, New World, a crime thriller rife with more twists than a Dickensian urchin eating a Twister while riding a helter skelter singing the theme to a popular 90’s Australian kids’ comedy.
 Now, thanks to Eureka Entertainment’s Montage Pictures range, we can re-live this awesome feature all over again on a brand new Dual Format (DVD & Blu-ray) release.

 From director Park Hoon-jung (writer of Kim Jee-woon’s aforementioned I Saw the Devil), New World tells the story of undercover cop Ja-sung’s (Lee Jung-jae, The Thieves, The Handmaid) mission to infiltrate the criminal underground on the secret orders of police chief Kang (IStD and Oldboy‘s Choi Min-sik).
 Eight years into the game and Ja-sung is on the verge of breaking, juggling family life with his duty to the force as he tries to take down some of the biggest syndicates in Korea from the inside out.